 Fast forward five years to three days ago.
 I typed in the url of my blog and discovered that it had disappeared.
 Gone.
 The most recent server backup I could find was from 7 years ago.

 This jolted me (in a good way).
 I started thinking about all the new lessons I’ve learned and ideas I have and things I want to share.

-So, I think it’s time to rebuild and start writing again.
-About what, I’m not exactly sure.
+So, I think it’s time to start contributing again.
+About what and in what format, I’m not exactly sure.